HugoBee/Udacity-Neighborhood-App/README.md

 # Neighborhood Map App Project

 This is the last project for the Udacity FEND Grow with Google Nanodegree.
 We were tasked to create an app that used the Google MAP API and another 3rd party Venues API.
 I decided to go with the [FourSquare] API (https://developer.foursquare.com/).
-The map will show locations via markers with a filterable list of those locations and will display an Infobox with some data about the venue.
+The map will show locations via markers with a filterable list of those locations and will display an Infobox with data about the venue.

 ## Instructions